 Mobile IV Nurses is a leading provider of IV treatment for altitude sickness throughout Arizona.
 For instance, even though Phoenix’s elevation is relatively low, traveling to any of the city’s surrounding mountain ranges may make you feel ill.
-We understand how easy it is to get sick while adjusting to changes in altitude and how destabilizing it can be.
-That’s why we provide relief with IV therapy.

 You also may be more likely to get sick at higher altitudes depending on your age, weight, and blood pressure.